code-charity/Patterns/README.md

 ## 1.1 Pre-processing Patterns
 A List of Patterns / Regex can be analyzed for similarities and thus be combined in a preprocessing step. i.e. Preprocessing might Reduce Input data by 90% already in half the time.

-## 1.2 Automatic pattern generation
+## 1.2 Automatic pattern generation / AI

+Currently little of this is automated.
+Solutions such as Microsoft Power Automate for Desktop (Windows 11) want to change some of it.

 ## 2. Contextual & Semantic patterns
 #### word-lists, topics, frequencies, thesaurus, antonyms,  semantic dictionaries, psychologic & sentiment dictionaries